arkency/posts/posts/2018-02-14-building-custom-search-is-hard-and-boring.md

 For quite some time I also struggled with this conundrum on how to build great search pages quickly and painlessly for our customers.

 [to be continued...](/the-anatomy-of-search-pages/)

+_Are you also feeling the pain of building search pages from scratch every time?
+Or maybe you just want to learn how to deal with it upfront?
+We have a [video course](https://blog.arkency.com/search-rails/) that can help :)_